Mrst12/my-full-template/README.md

 ## Learning to use cards

 The first page of this project was a walkthrough project, displaying cards with an image, and clickable link,to show the technologies we were going to use in the course.
-The first two examples of images and clickable links were walked through, and how to navigate throught he different pages.
+The first two examples of images and clickable links were walked through, and how to navigate through the different pages.
 Stream-two and stream-three were done by myself.

 ## Technologies used
 HTML and CSS